JoelStansbury/Clasical-Object-Detection/README.md

 ### How do we find similar colors?

 You guessed it! __KMeans!__ First we unravel the image into an __N x 3__ dimentional matrix, where N is the number of pixels in the image.
-Next, we simply pass that feature matrix into a Gaussian Mixture model looking for some predefined number of primary colors.
+Next, we simply pass that feature matrix into a KMeans model looking for some predefined number of primary colors.
 This predefined number (`Q`) is one of the parameters of the function.

 ### How do we find clusters?